amcclead7336/ImpracticalProjects/Ch01/README.rst

 Projects
 --------

-I did three main project for this part, funny_name generator, pig_latin, and poor_for_bar_chart.
+I did three main projects for this part, funny_name generator, pig_latin, and poor_for_bar_chart.

 For poor_for_bar_chart we needed a special version of